 HelloSign is an eSignature platform that brings simplicity to the table, allowing even sporadic users to send online documents to be signed online.

-This is a good option for privacy-focused users since HelloSign offers “Bank-level security,” protecting your documents through an SSL encryption and secure server infrastructure hosted at a state-of-the-art Tier III, SSAE-16, and ISO 27001 certified data center.
+This is a good option for privacy-focused users since HelloSign offers “Bank-level security,” protecting your documents through SSL encryption and secure server infrastructure hosted at a state-of-the-art Tier III, SSAE-16, and ISO 27001 certified data center.

 HelloSign can also be integrated with multiple cloud-based servers and Zapier.